An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 “From then on, I just became stronger.”

-“It’s OK to ask for help – You’ve just been diagnosed with cancer”
+“It’s OK to ask for help – you’ve just been diagnosed with cancer”

 For Erica, that support system was strong, comprising friends, family member, doctors and nurses (“I wrote a lot of thank-you notes”).
 In addition to her mom, that group was headed up by her now-husband, Andrew, who continues to provide needed support as the couple navigates a post-cancer “new normal” that includes the aftermath of early menopause – and its impact on fertility – brought on by her treatment.

 “[Andrew has been] amazingly understanding about everything.
-He was so caring throughout the whole process,” Erica said.
+He was so caring throughout the whole process,” Erica says.
 “I don’t feel any guilt, any shame for what has happened, but it’s still something that impacts us together.
 And we face that together.”